 To finish the installation and make sure your new door doesn’t accidentally open while you’re away, mark the location of the hinges.

 This will help you to remove your new gate in the future should the need arise.
 And remember, simply fixing a broken window pane won’t improve the appearance of a neglected gate.

 Install longer screws in each hinge

 Another thing to keep in mind when installing a bedroom door is the type of screws you’ll use.
-The longer the screws, the stronger the door and will ensure a better seal against the weather.
+The longer the screws, the stronger the gateway, and will ensure a better seal against the weather.

 Get Help from an Expert

 Getting help for your new project is always an option.
 There are plenty of websites that provide details on how to install doors, as well as how to hire an expert if you need help.

 But for most projects, the solution is to call a pro.
 Home improvement projects aren’t always easy, and it’s often better to hire help than try to do it yourself.